NicolasMura/social-wall/README.rst

 =======

 This app was originally designed to achieve an online Django course.
 Playing with Django was fun and I'm curious, so I decided to explore it a little further.
-The project is running on a VPS with Debian 7, Python 3, PostgreSQL and virtualenv, you can see a live demo here:
+The project is running on a VPS with Debian 7 and Python 3 installed.
+It currently fits with the following technical requirements: PostgreSQL, virtual environment (virtualenv), Nginx Web Server, Gunicorn HTTP server, Supervisor and of course Git.

+You can see a live demo here:

 * Live demo: http://vps121400.ovh.net/